Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-media-analytics/README.md

 To configure the Media Analytics extension, complete the following steps:

-1. In **Tracking Server**, Type the name of the tracking server to which all media tracking data should be sent. **Tip**: This server is different from your Analytics tracking server.
-2. In **Collection API Server**, type the name of the media collection API server to which the downloaded media tracking data should be sent.
+1. In **Collection API Server**, Type the name of the media collection API server to which the downloaded media tracking data should be sent.
 Important: You need to contact your Adobe account representative for this information.
-3. In **Channel**, type the channel name property.
+2. In **Channel**, type the channel name property.
-4. In **Online video provider**, Type the name of the online platform through which content is distributed.
+3. In **Online video provider**, Type the name of the online platform through which content is distributed.
-5. In **Player name**, type the name of the media player in use \(for example, _AVPlayer_, _Native Player_, or _Custom Player_\).
+4. In **Player name**, type the name of the media player in use \(for example, _AVPlayer_, _Native Player_, or _Custom Player_\).
-6. In Application Version, Type the version of the media player application/SDK.
+5. In Application Version, Type the version of the media player application/SDK.
-7. To enable or disable debug logging, select \(or deselect\) the Debug logging checkbox. **Caution**: You **must** disable this option for your production application.
+6. To enable or disable debug logging, select \(or deselect\) the Debug logging checkbox. **Caution**: You **must** disable this option for your production application.

 ## Add Media Analytics to your app